cheeyeelim/cookiecutter-pypackage/docs/tutorial.md

 You'll need a ssh key to push the repo.
 You can [Generate] a key or [Add] an existing one.

-???+ Warning

-    if you answered 'yes' to the question if install pre-commit hooks at last step, then you should find pre-commit be invoked when you run `git commit`, and some files may be modified by hooks.
-If so, please add these files and **commit again**.

 ### Check result